Tryd3x/zoomcamp/readme.md

 - Perform repartition() to distribute data across multiple workers for faster computation
 - Perform coalesce() to gather all the distributed partitions
 - Spark pushes code to data instead of data being pushed to code (Data Locality)
+- Shuffle causes data to move across partitions (expesive) before performing the final aggregation (reduce())
+- Learnt about local aggregation vs global aggregation. [reduceByKey() vs groupByKey()]
+- If data is small, it is broadcasted to each worker node instead having it to reshuffle the large data.

 ### **Challenges faced**